 1. DON’T LET ANGER BE YOUR GUIDE

-That little example earlier about me popping my daughter…well it was a VERY revealing moment for me that night.
+That little example earlier about me popping my daughter…well, it was a VERY revealing moment for me that night.
 I learned that when I am angry, I should walk away.
-Not because I am going to lose my control and beat my children…but because NO GOOD CHOICES CAN BE MADE WHEN YOU ARE ANGRY.
+Not because I worry that am going to lose control and hurt my children… but because NO GOOD CHOICES CAN BE MADE WHEN YOU ARE ANGRY.

 You are the parent.
 If you aren’t cool and calm, then no one will be.
-That little pop 5 years ago was our last “spanking.”
+That little pop many years ago was our first and last “spanking.”
 I found that if I was resorting to physical discipline, I was simply angry.
+I was letting my anger guide me, and it can never lead anywhere good.

 2. DON’T BACK DOWN